 The Unjustified Attack On Teachers

-Please let me preface this article about teachers was not written from a political platform.
-This article was written to provide a snapshot of the various roles and responsibilities teachers have.
+Please let me preface this article about teachers was not written from a political platform or beliefs.
+We wrote this article to provide a snapshot of the various roles and responsibilities teachers have.
 Also, the goal of the article is to highlight how the reputation of the education profession has fallen.
 An attack on teachers is simply not justified.

 It is ever so apparent that the teaching profession is under an unjustified attack.
 These attacks begin from the preschool level all the way to the higher education realm.
 What was once considered a highly noble and respected profession, now appears to be demoralized, belittled and disparaged.